BOND TAX LOSS HARVESTING

-The average Core Bond fund is down 20% over three years.* Investors can harvest those losses now to potentially cut tax bills in April 2024.
+The average Core Bond is down 12% over 3-years.1 Investors can harvest those losses now to potentially cut tax bills.

 Use BlackRock's Tax Evaluator to uncover which of your bond funds have a negative price return.